-Application Note: Environmental conditions include but are not limited to power supply, clock,
+Application Note: Environmental conditions include but are not limited to power supply, clock, below.

-The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as specified below.
+208 The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as specified exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.